damiannolan/dictionary-service-RMI/README.md

 java -cp ./dictionary-service.jar ie.gmit.sw.server.ServiceSetup
 ```

-4. Drag and Drop `dictionary-webapp.war` into an Apache Tomcat Installation directory under the folder named webapps.
+4. Drag and Drop `Dictionary-Service-Webapp.war` into an Apache Tomcat Installation directory under the folder named webapps.

 5. Start your Tomcat Server and navigate to `http://localhost:8080/dictionary-webapp/`